F. D. Maurice: Early life and education

 John Frederick Denison Maurice was born in Normanston, Lowestoft, Suffolk, on 29 August 1805, the only son of Michael Maurice and his wife, Priscilla.
 Michael Maurice was the evening preacher in a Unitarian chapel.
 Deaths in the family brought about changes in the family's "religious convictions" and "vehement disagreement" between family members.
 Maurice later wrote about these disagreements and their effect on him:

 My father was a Unitarian minister.
 He wished me to be one also.
 He had a strong feeling against the English Church, and against Cambridge as well as Oxford.
 My elder sisters, and ultimately my mother, abandoned Unitarianism.
 But they continued to be Dissenters; they were not less, but some of them at least more, averse from the English Church than he was.
 I was much confused between the opposite opinions in our household.
 What would surprise many, I felt a drawing towards the anti-Unitarian side, not from any religious bias, but because Unitarianism seemed to my boyish logic incoherent and feeble.

 Michael was "of no little learning" and gave his son his early education.
 The son "appears to have been an exemplary child, responsive to teaching and always dutiful.
 He read a good deal on his own account, but had little inclination for games.
 Serious and precocious, he even at this time harboured ambitions for a life of public service."

 For his higher education in civil law, Maurice entered Trinity College, Cambridge, in 1823 which required no religious test for admissions though only members of the established church were eligible to obtain a degree.
-With John Sterling, Maurice founded the Apostles' Club.
+In 1824, he was elected to the Apostles' Club as its thirtieth member (his friend John Sterling was elected in 1825; the common assertion that they were the club's founders stems from entries by Leslie Stephen in the 11th edition of the Encyclopedia Britannica and Dictionary of National Biography).
+Maurice soon became the society's leading member, establishing "that devotion to sincerity and rationality which its members have tried to maintain ever since".
 He moved to Trinity Hall in 1825.
 In 1826, Maurice went to London to read for the bar and returned to Cambridge where he obtained a first-class degree in civil law in 1827.